Vector image of a light blue cloud on a blue background containing email, camera, settings, documents and gaming icons.

 If you have a Google account (eg, if you're a Gmail user), you can use Google Drive to store and access files wherever you are.
 Google accounts are free to create.

 What you get for free: 15GB of free storage.
-This allowance is spread across three Google services – Google Drive, Gmail and Google Photos (though it currently gives free unlimited storage for lower-quality photos and videos, this will end next year – full info in the Google Photos unlimited storage ending MSE News story).
+This allowance is spread across three Google services – Google Drive, Gmail and Google Photos (sadly its free unlimited storage for lower-quality photos and videos ended in 2021 – full info in the Google Photos unlimited storage ending MSE News story).

-Accessed via: Your browser, your computer desktopiOS and Android devices.
+Accessed via: Your web browser, your computer desktopiOS and Android devices.

 • Anything else?